Options and support available for you to choose, improve or change your work journey.

 The all-day course costs $470 (plus GST) for members of Otago Southland Employers Association (OSEA) and $620 (plus GST) for non-members.
 Participants may be able to gain a subsidy to cover some of the cost from the Management Capability Development Voucher Fund.
 To find out more about this subsidy, email email@example.com

 When: Tuesday 24 August, 9am-4pmWhere: Brydone Hotel, 115 Thames Street, Oamaru

 When: Monday 1 November, 9am-4pmWhere: OSEA, 16 McBride Street, Dunedin

 Enterprise Dunedin is offering a free half-hour business clinic.

 Whether you’re a start-up, an established operation or a self-employed worker, you can get support from Enterprise Dunedin’s Business Clinic.

 Bookings are essential for the business clinic, which is available on weekdays.

-Get advice from a professional career expert for free in Queenstown and Alexandra.
+Get free in-person advice from a professional career expert in Queenstown, Wanaka or Alexandra.